 When it comes to fish, we are very careful about the source to ensure that it is as sustainable as possible.
 We will only accept a sustainable and environmentally sound way of fishing and farming, both for ethical reasons and because it means the fish is of better quality.
 Our salmon is farmed in the Faroe Islands and is ASC accredited, and our cod and smoked haddock are fished in the Barents Sea and are MSC accredited.

 I hear you do puddings now, what are they?

 Yes we do indeed!
 We launched our pudding range in February 2020.
-After listening to lots of our customers asking us to do puddings, we have created 6 proper puds for you to enjoy: Chocolate Fondant, Sticky Toffee Pudding, Sticky Ginger Pudding, Cherry Bakewell, Bread and Butter Pudding and Lemon Drizzle pudding.
+After listening to lots of our customers asking us to do puddings, we have created 6 proper puds for you to enjoy: Chocolate Fondant, Sticky Toffee Pudding, Cherry Bakewell, Bread and Butter Pudding and Lemon Drizzle pudding.
 For more information on our pudding range and list of ingredients please visit our pudding page here

 I have a question, how do I contact you?